kornykornelius/fintech-deriv/README.md

 I focused on one simple complete transfer money journey instead of building multiple disconnected features.

 ## AI Usage
 I used Claude Design to explore ideas and generate visual references.
+Once the design was finalised, I first tried using Figma MCP with Claude Code to build the interface.
+However, it generated a design system instead, which I then kept as a styling guideline.
-Once the design was finalised, I handed it over to Claude Cowork to build the prototype, including subtle animations and transitions.
+Due to the limitations of the Figma Free plan, and because I was concerned that Claude Code might not have enough time to complete the interface, I changed my strategy.
+I exported each screen as an image and handed them over to Claude Cowork to build the prototype, including subtle animations and transitions.

 ## Getting Started